brassica-collective/handbook/content/brassica/handbook/Agreements/entry_and_exit_pathways.md

 Expressions of interest should be in writing ([e.g., via this EOI Form](https://brassica.radhousing.org/collective/brassica/interest)) as these provide the list of ‘potential participants’.

-PAS Crew are responsible for maintaining a list of potential participants and sharing it with the broader collective.
+Ops Crew are responsible for maintaining a list of potential participants and sharing it with the broader collective.

 ### Proposal intention {#proposal-intention}

-Intentions to propose a potential participant can be declared by current participants who have completed their onboarding, or by the PAS Crew.
+Intentions to propose a potential participant can be declared by current participants who have completed their onboarding, or by the Ops Crew.

 An intention to propose inviting a participant needs to be declared at least 8 days prior to the end of an interval to be considered for an invitation in the following interval.